 Drones certainly have their drawbacks and are very prone to damage, even with proper planning.
 For these reasons, bringing along some spare gear is essential.

 The list below outlines some key items we think you’ll need for your flights:

 - Your drone

 - Remote control

 You must be organized for your drone adventure.
 One of the simplest drone photography tips we can provide is to write a small packing list.
-Make a list, gather the items, lay them out, and double-check you have everything.
+Make a list, gather the items, lay them out, and double-check that you have everything.
 This will ensure you don’t forget or misplace anything.

 In-Flight Drone Photography Tips

 Once you’ve carried out all the necessary pre-flight preparation, it’s time to get on your way and start shooting some stunning drone photographs.